| Merrickville Locks 21-23

 In 1873, Lockmaster Matthew Johnston described the Blockhouse as: "Roof is in a very leaky condition.
 The tin thereon is loose through high winds.
 The building generally is minus of its original evenness, in consequence of the failing condition of oak blocks at the base, supporting its principal posts.
 The capacity of the roof is just now undergoing a test.
 There is a space of about ten inches between the roof and the leading posts, which originally supported the former.
 There is however yet a sort of union existing between them, effected by a miniature post, with braces, extending from the apex of the roof to a beam into which it is placed and secured, said beam having connection with the main posts.
 It is therefore self-evident that as the building settles the strain upon the roof is increased.
 The almost hourly cracking of the whole frame-work convinces the reported that the edifice is in a dangerous state."

 In about 1909, the masonry in the second floor of the Blockhouse was in such a dangerous state that the whole of the second floor had to be removed.
 In the early 1960s the Blockhouse came dangerously close to being demolished.
 The Department of Transport intended to replace it with a new storehouse.
 However a few voices in government in favour of historic building preservation prevailed, and from 1962 to 1965 it was restored, for the most part faithful to its original architecture.
 It was leased to the Merrickville and District Historical Society to operate the Blockhouse as a museum.

 The Depot dates to the 19th century.
 A storehouse has stood near the present location of the Depot since the canal was built.
-The present day building may date from about the 1850s.
+The present day building dates to about 1864.
 Today it houses the interpretive centre and retail sales outlet for Friends of the Rideau.

 |Merrickville Locks - looking from the middle lock to the upper lock